Are you going through a pivot phase in your business?

 If you are making a pivot, and you want people to understand it and know everything that’s going on within the first week, you are going to find yourself frustrated because this takes time.

 You need time for the people to understand that you are making this shift.
-And you need time for you to make the adjustments into your systems in the background in order to go with this pivot.
+You also need time for you to make the adjustments into your systems, offerings and/or messaging that go with this pivot.

 The bigger the pivot, the more time it’s going to take to make all these changes in your business.